shawnnaquin/eeironworks/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 = Can I authenticate the call to Facebook, with my own app, when trying to update the cache, so I get rid of the "An access token is required to request this resource" error? =

 Yes, you can.
-Create a Facebook app and then use the `fb_og_update_cache_url` filter, like in this [code snippet](https://gist.github.com/webdados/32f2669fbe7653520664be410e5a03b2)
+Create a Facebook App and fill in the details on the "Facebook Open Graph Tags cache" panel of the plugin settings page.
 Do NOT ask us support on this.
-This is an advanced feature for developers only.
+There is [a blog post on our website](https://www.webdados.pt/2017/12/successfully-update-facebook-cache-using-our-facebook-open-graph-plugin/) explaining everything you need to do.

+= Facebook says "The following required properties are missing: fb:app_id".
+Should I worry? =

+No. Move along.

 = Can this plugin get content from "random plugin"? =